software-fundamentals/CI-server/README.md

 3. Finally, start the server:
 ```
-gradle build
+gradle run
 ```

 4. Check out a branch, make a change to a file, push the changes and watch the status of the commit change.

 ## Testing
-* `gradle build` compiles the program and runs all tests
+* `gradle build` compiles the program, checks code style and runs all tests
 * `gradle test` runs all tests
 * `gradle run` runs the program